 LHP is excited to announce our inaugural chapbook contest.
 We encourage new and established writers to submit work that speaks to the concept of URGENCY.
 As a press dedicated to publishing work that hinges on the intersectional possibilities of conflict, we strive to bring urgent voices into focus.
 We look forward to experiencing your finest, solidly edited work for consideration.

 LHP poetry editors seek a wide range of styles, approaches, forms, diversities, and aesthetics (for example: lyric, prose poems, experimental, etc.).

-All submissions should be no more than three poems, up to a total page maximum of seven pages.
+All submissions should be 20-40 poem pages.
+Additionally, please include a title page, page numbers, and a table of contents.
 Unless purposefully formatted in an experimental fashion, we ask that each new poem start on a new page.
 Please DO NOT include acknowledgements.

 There are no citizenship requirements or limitations.
 We encourage international submissions.

 We accept online submissions.
 Any submission emailed or postal mailed to LHP will be recycled without notice.
 Exception: Those with visual impairment, who find it difficult to navigate the Submittable system, may email their submission via our email address: email@example.com.
 Emailed submissions must adhere to published guidelines, the email subject line must read "ADA Submission + Artist Name," and a $10 payment must be submitted through Paypal using the "donation" button on our website.
 Please email us with any questions or concerns.
 LHP is committed to accessibility for all artists.